stacks-network/stacks/community/README.md

 Here you can find information on how to become a Blockstack Community Evangelist.

-Or, if you're just looking to organize a new event, check out the [guidelines](/events/events-guidelines.md) for hosting events and the steps to [HOST YOUR FIRST BLOCKSTACK MEETUP](https://github.com/blockstack/blockstack/blob/master/community/meetup.md)

 # Getting Started

 ## Learn about Blockstack